vladimirdd96/agent-chain/blueprint.md

 3. **Minting and NFT Deployment:** When creating your own AI agent, you have the option to mint it as an NFT, ensuring ownership and creating new opportunities for monetization.
 Once minted, these agents can be deployed within decentralized platforms and traded on our marketplace.

-4. **Marketplace and Agentswap:** AgentChain includes a marketplace where users can list their AI agents, interact with others, and explore various types of AI bots that suit their needs.
+4. **Marketplace and Agentswap:** MindMint includes a marketplace where users can list their AI agents, interact with others, and explore various types of AI bots that suit their needs.
 Additionally, Agentswap, a planned future release, will allow users to trade agent-specific tokens, further enhancing the platform’s ecosystem.

-AgentChain is the ultimate framework for deploying intelligent agents on the blockchain, providing a comprehensive, secure, and transparent platform for users to create, own, and monetize advanced AI agents.
+MindMint is the ultimate framework for deploying intelligent agents on the blockchain, providing a comprehensive, secure, and transparent platform for users to create, own, and monetize advanced AI agents.

-Whether you're looking to enhance your crypto strategy with a trade bot, dive deeper into blockchain data with our specialized agents, or simply deploy your own custom AI, AgentChain makes it all possible.
+Whether you're looking to enhance your crypto strategy with a trade bot, dive deeper into blockchain data with our specialized agents, or simply deploy your own custom AI, MindMint makes it all possible.

 How it works

-AgentChain is pioneering the future of Web3 AI Agents by evolving from "on-chain AI" to "AI-as-Chain," building the first fully integrated ecosystem for next-generation Web3 AI Agents.
+MindMint is pioneering the future of Web3 AI Agents by evolving from "on-chain AI" to "AI-as-Chain," building the first fully integrated ecosystem for next-generation Web3 AI Agents.

 Our mission is to revolutionize the core principles of Web3 AI Agents and develop advanced technologies for creating, distributing, and utilizing composable intelligent agents.